noheadx/noheadx.me/content/posts/2025-10-09-enforcement_trap.markdown

 Companies that try to scale by pressuring developers to work faster hit a wall.
 The technical debt accumulates faster.
 The good developers leave.
 The ones who stay are the ones who've learned to game whatever metrics leadership is using.
 Quality plummets.
 Customer satisfaction drops.
 And leadership blames developers for not working hard enough.

-### What Would Actually Help
+### What Actually Helps

-If I could sit down with this CEO again, here's what I'd suggest:
+During our discussion, I suggestes the following things:

 **Start with joint planning sessions** between sales, product, and engineering.
 Before any commitment is made to a customer, engineering needs to weigh in on feasibility, scope, and timeline.
 Sales needs to understand technical constraints.
 This isn't bureaucracy - it's basic risk management.